Online Keno Games

 Online Keno Game Developers

 In the West, Keno is especially popular in physical playrooms, as a state monopoly.
-In the East, the game is more commonly known, and most online casinos offer an electronic version of Keno.
+In the East, the game is more commonly known, and most online casinos offer an electronic version.
 Online keno is not currently offered by all manufacturers in the market, although this certainly may change in future.
-Online Keno is provided by the following gambling industry leaders: 1х2 Gaming, GamesOS, Microgaming and Playtech.
+Currently games are provided by the following gambling industry leaders: 1х2 Gaming, GamesOS, Microgaming and Playtech.

 Keno is a game which provides 'the house', the casino. with a considerable advantage over the individual players and is not the game of choice for players who wish to focus their gameplay on a high frequency of wins.
 However, the attraction of this game is that relatively low value bets may produce comparatively large prizes, just as is the case for online slot machines.
 In Keno there are no complicated rules and so it is very easy to learn to play and is available in all legal and licensed casinos worldwide.
-Read more about the advantages to play keno and other casino games for real money in fully licensed online casinos.
+Read more about the advantages to playing keno games free online as well as for real money in fully licensed online casinos.